Eyeglasses and Contact Lenses

 provider will also see if there are any corneal problems that may prevent your child

-the correct fit.
+sure of the correct fit.

-The contact lens prescription usually includes the following information:
+The contact lens prescription often includes:

 Protect your child's eyes from the sun